TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 Macro systems are based on string substitution.
 The macro system scans code files, identifies special characters that signify macro content, and replaces the macro elements with other text.

-In a general sense, that is the entire functionality templating systems.
+In a general sense, that is the entire functionality of templating systems.
 They have tools that provide control flow logic (if-then) and other functionality, but *that functionality is solely to support substituting in the correct strings*.

 Templating systems are intentionally agnostic to the programming language being templated, and most of them work for everything from blog posts to HTML to SQL.